-Mr. Stahl is Co-Director of the federally-funded National Center on Accessible Educational Materials (the AEM Center), where he leads a national initiative to assure that educational materials are developed and distributed in ways that are accessible, appropriate, and readily available to all students.
-He is also CAST's Project Director for the Center on Online Learning and Students with Disabilities, a partnership with the University of Kansas and the National Association of State Directors of Special Education.
+Mr. Stahl is Co-Director of the federally-funded National Center on Accessible Educational Materials (AEM Center), where he leads a national initiative to assure that educational materials are developed and distributed in ways that are accessible, appropriate, and readily available to all students.
+He was also CAST's Project Director for the Center on Online Learning and Students with Disabilities, a partnership with the University of Kansas and the National Association of State Directors of Special Education.

 Skip is a nationally recognized conference presenter and one of CAST's five founding staff members.

 Two guiding aphorisms offered by my supervisor during my student teaching practicum: “Teach your room and learn your kids” and “Can these students think themselves into a new way of acting, or do they have to act themselves into a new way of thinking?”

 MS, Bank Street College of Education

 Connell, M.W., Johnston, S.C., Hall, T.E., Stahl, W.M.
 (2017, in press) Disconnected Data: The Challenge of Matching Activities to Outcomes for Students with Disabilities in Online Learning in Journal of Online Learning Research, Association for the Advancement of Computing in Education (AACE)